Canon 800D vs D30

 In terms of underlying technology, both cameras are build around CMOS sensors.

-With 24MP, the 800D offers a higher resolution than the Canon D30 (3.1MP), but the 800D has smaller individual pixels (pixel pitch of 3.72μm versus 10.29μm for the Canon D30).
-However, the 800D is a somewhat more recent model (by 16 years and 9 months) than the Canon D30, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+With 24MP, the 800D offers a higher resolution than the D30 (3.1MP), but the 800D has smaller individual pixels (pixel pitch of 3.72μm versus 10.29μm for the D30).
+However, the 800D is a much more recent model (by 16 years and 9 months) than the D30, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 800D has a native sensitivity range from ISO 100 to ISO 25600, which can be extended to ISO 100-51200.
 The corresponding ISO settings for the Canon EOS-D30 are ISO 100 to ISO 1600 (no boost).